← All posts

 The companies that embed audio intelligence into their voice stack today will have:

-• **Better compliance posture** as regulations tighten
+• Better compliance posture as regulations tighten.

-• **Faster incident response** from forensic capabilities
+• Faster incident response when something does slip through.

 Building with audio intelligence